 Unauthorised or extensive access rights cause a risk of intended or unintended manipulation of data that could have a material effect on the completeness and accuracy of financial statements.
 Therefore, we considered this area as key audit matter.

-For further information on this key audit matter refer to Note 42.
+For further information on this key audit matter refer to Note 42 of the consolidated financial statements.